rehierl/node-tree-outliner/algorithm-about.md

 HTML-4 itself states that "Visual browsers usually render more important headings in larger fonts than less important ones.".
 This merely states that browsers visualize the level of a heading by associating a larger font with more important headings.

-The example that follows this statement is, on the other hand, quite
-revealing:
+Although example fragments should not be used to express any definitions themselves (they should only be used to clarify existing definitions), the example that follows the above statement is quite revealing:

 ```
 Example: